Seventeenth Expeditionary Air Force: Cold War

 The establishment of the North Atlantic Treaty Organization (NATO) in 1949, increased USAFE's responsibilities.
 Seventeenth Air Force was thus established on 17 April 1953 and then activated on 25 April 1953 at Rabat, Morocco.
 The 316th Air Division was part of the 17th AF and headquartered at Site 11 outside Sale across from the French Airbase in the Cork forest.
 Seventeenth Air Force operated throughout North Africa, Portugal, Austria, the Middle East, Pakistan, India, Ceylon and the Mediterranean islands.
 Seventeenth Air Force had been solely assigned to U.S. Air Forces, Europe, throughout its existence.

 Seventeenth Air Force was moved to Wheelus Air Base, Libya, on 1 August 1956 as the command expanded into Italy, Greece, and Turkey.
 The command exchanged its support mission for the defensive and offensive air missions in Central Europe in 1959.

 The headquarters was then relocated in November 1959 to Ramstein AB, West Germany.
 At Ramstein, Seventeenth Air Force exchanged its support mission in the southern region for the defensive and offensive air mission in central Europe.
 The command's inventory included more than 500 tactical and 150 support aircraft operating from bases in West Germany, France, the Netherlands and Italy.
 After the 1961 Berlin Crisis and a USAFE headquarters reorganization, 17 AF assumed responsibility for five bases in Great Britain from Third Air Force.

 During the 1972 USAFE reorganization, CINCUSAFE moved his headquarters across Germany from Lindsey Air Station to Ramstein Air Base.
 To accommodate USAFE HQ, 17 AF relocated to Sembach Air Base, West Germany, in October 1972.

 In the 1980s, Seventeenth Air Force saw the number of its subordinate units almost double.
 Its area of responsibility included three of the Ground Launched Cruise Missile sites in Europe.
 In 1985, for the first time ever, Seventeenth Air Force brought together all European-based electronic warfare aircraft under a single command when it activated the 65th Air Division and the 66th Electronic Combat Wing at Sembach Air Base.
 All of these units were inactivated in the early 1990s.

-The air bases at Hahn, Bitburg, Wiesbaden and Zweibrücken were closed by USAFE and turned over to the German government by 1993.
+The air bases at Hahn, Bitburg, Wiesbaden and Zweibrücken were closed by USAFE and turned over to the German government in 1993 and Soesterberg to the Dutch government in 1994.
 Rhein-Main was closed at the end of 2005, its logistics missions being transferred to Ramstein and Spangdahlem.

 Seventeenth Air Force was inactivated effective 30 September 1996, due to reductions in force after the Cold War.